This recipe is a healthy version of hollandaise but tastes just like the real deal!

 - In a medium sauce pan over medium/low heat, whisk together the cornstarch and buttermilk until well combined and there are no lumps.

-- Separate the egg yolks from the egg whites.
-Add the egg yolks to the saucepan and whisk constantly until the mixture thickens (maybe 2-3 minutes).
+- Add the egg yolks to the saucepan and whisk constantly until the mixture thickens (maybe 2-3 minutes).
 Be patient!
 It may seem like it isn't thickening at all but then all of a sudden it will thicken up perfectly!

 - Once the mixture has thickened, reduce heat to low, add the cubed butter, lemon juice, dijon mustard (optional), salt, and pepper (optional), and whisk until butter has melted and all ingredients are well combined.

 - Serve immediately or refrigerate in a sealed container (see note 1).